g0tmk/dotfiles-linux/README.md

         ```

     - Enable the new service by running `sudo systemctl enable screenlock.service`
-    - Reboot, wait 30 seconds, close lid, wait 30 seconds, open lid, verify its locked.
+    - Reboot, wait 30 seconds, run `systemctl suspend`
+    - Laptop should have slept, and is now locked with `slock`
     - If you have issues, check the output of `sudo systemctl status screenlock.service` for errors

 0. Functionality tests